AP Statistics Study Guide

-Complete AP Statistics guide covering all 9 units: one- and two-variable data, collecting data, probability and random variables, sampling distributions, and inference for proportions, means, chi-square, and slopes.
-Includes calculator strategy (TI-83/84), the formula sheet, PHANTOMS/PANIC frameworks, and FRQ technique.
+Complete AP Statistics guide updated for the Fall 2026 redesign, covering all 5 units: exploring one-variable data and collecting data; probability, random variables, and probability distributions; inference for categorical data (proportions and chi-square); inference for means; and regression analysis.
+Includes calculator strategy (TI-83/84), the formula sheet, PHANTOMS/PANIC frameworks, and technique for the four 10-point free-response questions.

 Topics Covered